How to Keep your Indoor Griddle/Grill Clean or At Least Presentable

 All of these steps might not be necessary if you keep your griddle clean after each use.
 I scrape mine down while it’s hot (step 1), but I hadn’t truly cleaned it because I didn’t know how to.
 Now that I’ve learned the process, I probably won’t need to do the last step very often.

-- Heat up the griddle to loosen up the grease/debris.
-You don’t need a lot of heat, just little.
+- The first thing to do is heat up the griddle to loosen up the leftover grease and remaining debris.
+You don’t need high heat, low heat will be enough.
 Once it’s warm, turn it off.

-- Use your spatula to scrape off as much as you can.
-Wipe the debris on a paper towel.
+- Use your metal spatula to scrape off as much food residue and burnt-on food as you can.
+Wipe the debris on paper towels.
 Wipe down the griddle with a paper towel.
-This is no eco-friendly, but I don’t like to wash greasy towels.
+This is not eco-friendly, but I don’t like to wash greasy towels.

-- Apply some cooking oil to a nylon sponge and scrub the griddle.
-If your griddle is pretty clean, you can stop here if you griddle is pretty clean.
+- Apply some cooking oil to a nylon sponge and scrub the surface of the griddle.
+If your griddle plate is pretty clean, you can stop here.

 - Reapply oil oil with your nylon scrubber.

-Don’t expect your griddle to be shiny and new.
+Don’t expect the surface of your griddle to be shiny and new.
 It’s not supposed to be.
 The manufacturer for my griddle (Blue Star) said “with time and use, your griddle will darken and develop a rich blue/black color, which is normal.”

-If your griddle has a grease catch, be sure you investigate where the grease goes, newer models have a removable tray.
+If your griddle has a grease trough, be sure you investigate where the grease goes, newer models have a removable drip tray.
 I avoided using my trap because I didn’t know how to empty it.
 It’s a good thing because the hole on mine went directly to the mechanics of my range.
-I was SUPPOSED TO PUT SOMETHING TO CATCH GREASE.
-Now I have a metal cup to catch anything that goes down the hole.
+I was SUPPOSED TO USE SOMETHING TO CATCH GREASE.
+Now I have a metal cup to catch the food particles and excess grease that goes down the hole.

 Little Known Facts About Cleaning Integrated Griddles